-Being stuck in an airport might become a golden opportunity to sample new foods your Autistic Globetrotter might not have dreamed otherwise of trying.
-Here are some of our ultimate favorites.
+Being stuck in an airport might become a golden opportunity to sample new foods your son or daughter with autism might not have dreamed otherwise of trying.
+Here are some of our ultimate US favorites.

-However, if food does become a point of contention and a reason for a meltdown, head on over to the nearest Mcdonald’s.
+However, if the food does become a point of contention and a reason for a meltdown, head on over to the nearest McDonald’s.

-This might be that golden opportunity to brush up on the basics of personal hygiene and appearance by giving your kid with autism, a much needed haircut or a mani-pedi combo, or get them to relax before the next flight with a body massage.
+Sometimes a flight delay can become that golden opportunity to brush up on the basics of personal hygiene give your kid with autism, a much-needed haircut, a manicure-pedicure combo, or get them to relax with a massage before the next flight.

-Have you ever been stranded with your kids in an airport and found a way to occupy them-share with us!
+Have you ever been stranded with your kids in an airport and found a way to occupy them?
+Share it with us!